faxaroo-logo.svgOne-Time Fax 1300 032 936 Login

 SMS Text Messaging in Business Communications

 There are many benefits to using online SMS in your business.
-No matter the size of your business or the industry it resides in, SMS provides you with a way to effectively communicate across your entire organisation.
+No matter the size of your business or the industry it resides in, whether tourism or retail, SMS provides you with a way to effectively communicate across your entire organisation.
 Choose to send 2-way SMS and manage your replies in an online SMS inbox or send one-way SMS messages.

 The 2021 state of texting report found that scheduling and reminders (63%) were the top reason businesses use SMS, followed by customer service and support (44%), alerts (38%), internal communication (30%) and marketing and promotions (25%).